subhajitsarkar2k/BTech-final-year-project/README.md

 # Libraries and Technlogy :

-Numpy, Pandas, Seaborn, Matplotlib, Scikit-Learn, Random Forest, Logistic Regression
+Numpy, Pandas, Seaborn, Matplotlib, Scikit-Learn, Random Forest Classifier, Logistic Regression

 # Proposed Method :

 Our Goal is to build a model machine using Python to predict rain with maximum accuracy.
 Here's the simplified flowchart for our rain prediction model using Python:

 ![Proposed Method](https://github.com/user-attachments/assets/6b9c5edb-0575-4396-9a64-e1549a915b87)